thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 firmware** (that is if you have downloaded the image from a subdirectory of cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware).

+Note also that this section does not apply any more, starting with Debian 12.
+(Firmware is now included in the normal Debian installer images.)

 The `Debian Wiki <https://wiki.debian.org/Firmware>`_ provides some instructions, but here are the details of what I've done (for a Debian Bullseye install, and including the authenticity verification of the archive)::